 Many people think that they cannot contract pressure injuries because they do not have problems with their joints, but this is an erroneous assumption.
 Muscle spasms from prolonged immobility still put undue pressure on the skin beneath it, which can cause tissue breakdown that will lead to a pressure injury if left untreated.

 Common Causes of Pressure Injury

 Pressure injuries are wounds that are inflicted by prolonged pressure on the skin often found in the elderly.
 They are often synonymous with “sores” or “bedsores.”
-These injuries are also called decubitus ulcers, because they result from the constant contact of the bony prominence of an area of the body with a surface.
-The types of pressure injury include long-bone pressure injury, short-bone pressure injury, and weight-bearing leg ulcer.
+These injuries are also called decubitus ulcers because they result from the constant contact of the bony prominence of an area of the body with a surface.
+The types of pressure injuries include long-bone pressure injuries, short-bone pressure injuries, and weight-bearing leg ulcers.